anli5005/debate/_cases/ld2019septoct-ac-deschooling.md

 Goodman ’64.
 Goodman, Paul.
 (American novelist and social critic) – *Compulsory Miseducation*
 > This is a fundamental issue.... the education of free citizens.

-#### Schooling commoditizes learning, perpetuates societal myths, and forces an unhealthy dependence on institutions. (concision?)
+#### Schooling commoditizes learning, perpetuates societal myths, and forces an unhealthy dependence on institutions.
 Illich ’71 1.
 Illich, Ivan (Austrian philosopher) – Deschooling Society
 > Many students, especially those who ... and other agencies in question.